 KEY ACTION ECN1 - BROADBAND: Business and business development including home-working would be greatly helped by the provision of a fast internet connection.
-Solihull is part of the Better Broadband regional strategy but the Parish is not yet included on the planned improvement schedule.
+Solihull is part of the Better Broadband regional strategy and whilst the Parish is included on the planned improvement schedule it is in the longer term.
 The Parish Council will press the urgency of its request for an upgrade to village transmission cabinets and for this to be done at the earliest possible time.
 Any new premises should incorporate ducting ready to receive superfast broadband.